Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Experiments

 As described in Eq.~\eqref{eq:interpolation}, Winsor-CAM upscales each intermediate Grad-CAM output to match the spatial resolution of the largest feature map in the network.
 These upsampled maps are then combined via a weighted linear sum, as defined in Eq.~\eqref{eq:winsorcam_final}.
 The interpolation method used during this step can significantly affect both the visual quality of the resulting heatmaps and their behavior in subsequent post-processing steps, such as binarization.
 An example of the impact of interpolation on Winsor-CAM outputs is shown in Fig.~\ref{fig:Dense121_interpolation}.

 Visualizations of Winsor-CAM and other methods that aggregate feature maps are typically less impacted by the choice of interpolation method than standard single-layer Grad-CAM, as they aggregate information from layers of different sizes.
-For instance, Grad-CAM heatmaps in ResNet-50 range from $112 \times 112$ to $7 \times 7$, corresponding to early and late convolutional layers, respectively.
-When all layers' feature maps are aggregated lower-level features from the earlier $112 \times 112$ tend to smooth the later higher-level $7 \times 7$ features.
+For instance, Grad-CAM heatmaps in ResNet-50 range from $112\times 112$ to $7\times 7$, corresponding to early and late convolutional layers, respectively.
+When all layers' feature maps are aggregated lower-level features from the earlier $112\times 112$ tend to smooth the later higher-level $7\times 7$ features.
 This is demonstrated in Fig.~\ref{fig:Resnet50_interpolation} where the final layer Grad-CAM is compared with multi-layer Winsor-CAM outputs using both bilinear and nearest-neighbor interpolation.

-Nearest-neighbor interpolation preserves the original discrete structure of the feature maps and is arguably more faithful to the underlying convolutional architecture, which applies localized, grid-aligned filters.
-However, this results in blocky, pixelated outputs that may hinder human interpretation.
-In contrast, bilinear interpolation produces smoother heatmaps with continuous transitions, which are generally more visually appealing and easier to interpret by humans.
+Nearest-neighbor interpolation preserves the discrete structure of feature maps and is arguably more faithful to the underlying convolutional architecture, which applies localized grid-aligned filters.
+However, this produces blocky, pixelated outputs that may hinder human interpretation.
+In contrast, bilinear, bicubic, and other higher-order interpolation methods (e.g., spline-based interpolation) produce smoother heatmaps with continuous transitions, which are generally more visually appealing and easier to interpret.

-This highlights an important trade-off between architectural faithfulness and human interpretability.
+This highlights a trade-off between architectural faithfulness and human interpretability.
 While nearest-neighbor interpolation aligns more closely with the discrete nature of CNN operations, bilinear interpolation offers improved perceptual coherence.
-Most widely used Grad-CAM libraries, such as \texttt{pytorch-gradcam}~\cite{jacobgil2021pytorchgradcam}, default to bilinear interpolation for visualization, reflecting this balance in practice.
+Most Grad-CAM implementations, including widely used libraries such as \texttt{pytorch-gradcam}~\cite{jacobgil2021pytorchgradcam}, default to bilinear interpolation for visualization.
+While we report quantitative results for all three interpolation methods---nearest-neighbor, bilinear, and bicubic---(see Section~\ref{sec:quantitative_evaluation}), we visualize only nearest-neighbor and bilinear in figures, as bicubic produced negligible visual and quantitative differences (see Tables~\ref{tab:model_performance_mean},~\ref{tab:model_performance_max},~\ref{tab:model_performance_mean_polyp}, and~\ref{tab:model_performance_max_polyp}) from bilinear across all evaluated heatmaps.